javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 No need to think about the meaning of the brackets `[]` and `forEach` yet.
 We'll study them later.
 For now, just remember the result of running the code: it shows `Hello`, then `1`, then `2`.

-Now let's remove the semicolon after the `alert`:
+Now let's remove the semicolon after the `Hello`:

 ```js run no-beautify
 alert("Hello")